-The Details section of the AP Details report contains some details about the specified AP, including its hierarchy in the network.
+The Details tile of the AP Details Report contains some details about the specified AP, including its hierarchy in the network.

 The AP shown in this example is named AP17.
-It belongs to a group of access points that the administrator has named APGroup\1.
+It belongs to a group of access points that has been named APGroup\1.
 EFGController1 in this example is one of the controllers being used on a wireless network named EFG123.

-FIGURE 115 AP Details - Details
+FIGURE 119 AP Details: Details Tile